xnh0x/HH-Labyrinth-Plus-Plus/README.md

 - Confirmation box when you want to buy something (misclick protection)
 - "Open Edit Team Page" when you get new relics
 - Style Tweaks in the shop so that there is no longer a scroll bar

-Important note: Ratings only if you are currently playing the game in English.
-Other languages will follow.